 Aquatic plant management in Horseshoe Lake will follow four broad goals, each with a number of objectives and actions, over the course of the next five years.
-Any major change in activities or management philosophy will be presented to the HLPA and the WDNR for approval.
+Any major change in activities or management philosophy will be presented to the HLPA and the Wisconsin Department of Natural Resources (WDNR) for approval.
 The goals for this plan are as follows: